AlexandreDewilde/Regolith-nscd-simulation/readme.md

 # NSCD simulation in 2D (and 3D) 🌟

 ## About
-This tool provides a way to run NSCD (Non-Specific Cell Death) simulations.
+This tool provides a way to run NSCD simulations.
 It's built in Python, utilizing Numba for code optimization.
 The GUI is developed using PyFX, a high-level computer graphics library based on wgpu-py with WebGPU support.

 ## Installation
 To get started, follow these steps: